FreezieTest/playground/README.md

 ## 👀 Example
 (There will be a gif file added soon that will showcase the usage)

-The app has not yet been fully tested
+The app has not yet been fully tested and there are still a few TODOs to do in the code.